JonDemelo/Magnetize/README.md

 The 'activate(magnet_list)' function goes through the parametered list of magnets, and activates the links for the local machine's default application.

+The 'target(url, title)', similarly to the scrap function, takes the targetted url, and scrapes the contained magnet links from the website contents.
+Additionally, 'target' also string matches the parametered title and intellegently string matches the closest match within the collected magnet links.
+After selecting the most likely candidate, the function then takes the magnet and activates it within the OS's default magnet application.

 **Note:** The activate function expects the magnets contained to be of the same design as the scrape function output.
 If you want to only do a subset of magnets from the scrape output, make sure to adjust the list accordingly before bringing